Perga: Notable people

-Perga's most celebrated ancient inhabitant was the mathematician Apollonius (c.262 BC – c.190 BC).
+One of Perga's most celebrated ancient inhabitants was the mathematician Apollonius (c.262 BC – c.190 BC).
 He wrote a series of eight books describing a family of curves known as conic sections, comprising the circle, ellipse, parabola, and hyperbola.

+Plancia Magna, a local noblewoman and priestess of Artemis, expanded the Hellenistic-era gates into the monumental gate complex in the early second century AD.

+About 80 years later at the turn of the third century, another local noblewoman and priestess of Artemis, Aurelia Paulina, sponsored another monumental building project: the two-story nymphaeum south of the Hellenistic gates.